legends2k/blog/content/note/useful_gcc_opts.md

 toc = true
 +++

-Here are some of the useful, but not widely known, options of GCC that I want to document.
+Here are some of the useful, but not widely known, options of GCC I use periodically.

 # Output preprocessor output, assembly and object code